openstack-archive/networking-vpp/README.rst

 by tenant instances.

-At this point, we only support Layer2 overlays between bridge domains using the existing ML2 "vxlan" type driver.
+At this point, we only support Layer2 overlays between bridge domains using the included "gpe" type driver.

 Following are some key concepts that will help you set it up and get going.